-Center for Architecture Sarasota has restored the Scott Building to its beautiful and minimal modernist aesthetic so eloquently expressed by Rupp and Farrell in 1960 and has developed these spaces into a museum-quality exhibition space and a lecture hall with state-of-the-art communication and presentation technologies.
+We are housed in the restored Scott Building on S. Orange Avenue in downtown Sarasota.
+In 2013, CFAS restored the beautiful and minimal modernist aesthetic of the building so eloquently expressed by Rupp and Farrell in 1960, turning these spaces into a museum-quality gallery and lecture hall with state-of-the-art presentation technologies.
 The renovation was recently awarded the AIA Florida Honor Award for Historic Preservation-the highest award in its category.